natiginfo/algo-and-data/src/content/part2.md

 In general, if the code has *k* indented loops, the time complexity is *O(n^k)*.

-Notice, that the constants and lower time complexities do not affect the time complexity.
-For example, in the following loops there are *2n* and *n - 1* operations, but the time complexity for both are *O(n)*.
+<Note>The constants and lower time complexities do not affect the time complexity.
+For example, in the following loops there are 2n and n - 1 operations, but the time complexity for both are O(n).</Note>

 ```console
 for i = 1 to 2*n